-Specifies if the user requests that the entire shutdown be cancelled.
+cancel\shutdown Specifies if the user requests that the entire shutdown be cancelled.

-Note that the shutdown can be cancelled only if the corresponding "Save Yourself" specified True for shutdown and SmInteractStyleErrors or SmInteractStyleAny for the interact_style.
+Note that the shutdown can be cancelled only if the corresponding "Save Yourself" specified True for shutdown and SmInteractStyleErrors or SmInteractStyleAny for the interact\style.

-6.1.4.
 The Save Yourself Request Callback

-The Save Yourself Request callback is of type SmsSaveYourselfRequestProc.
+The Save Yourself Request callback is of type SmsSaveYourselfRequestProc save\type Specifies the type of information that should be saved.

-typedef void (SmsSaveYourselfRequestProc)();

-void Save Yourself Request Proc(sms_conn, manager_data, save_type, shutdown, interact_style, fast, global)
+''' typedef void (SaveYourselfRequestProc)(sms_conn, manager_data, save_type, shutdown, interact_style, fast, global); '''